mozilla/jetstream/docs/adr-0001-publishing_metric_docs.md

-# Publishing documentation for metrics
+# Publishing metadata about experiment analyses

 * Status: proposed <!-- [proposed | rejected | accepted | deprecated | … | superseded by [ADR-0005](0005-example.md)] optional -->
-* Deciders: emtwo, scholtzan, tdsmith, TBD
+* Deciders: emtwo, scholtzan, tdsmith
-* Date: 2020-11-19
+* Date: 2020-12-03

 Technical Story: https://github.com/mozilla/jetstream/issues/296

 ## Context and Problem Statement

+We have a couple of use cases for informing consumers of Jetstream data — specifically the experiment console — about the structure of the data that Jetstream produces.

+These include:

+** Descriptions for metrics and segments **

 We need to present some context for our metrics on dashboards and use friendlier names than the column labels we have in our output today.
 We've already decided that this context should live next to the metric definitions, either in mozanalysis or in jetstream-config.